44 Flying Fast – Supersonic & Hypersonic Flight

 (2) \begin{equation*} C_l = \frac{2 \pi \, \alpha }{\sqrt{1 - M_{\infty}^2}} \end{equation*}

-where \sqrt{1 - M_{\infty}^2 is known as the Glauert factor.
-Therefore, it is noticed that the lift-curve-slope continuously increases in subsonic flow with increasing Mach number.
-This result becomes singular as M_{\infty} approaches one, which is one limitation of the linear theory.
+where \sqrt{1 - M_{\infty}^2} is known as the Glauert factor.
+Therefore, it is apparent from Eq.
+2 that the lift-curve slope continuously increases in subsonic flow with increasing Mach number.
+Hover, notice that this result becomes singular as M_{\infty} approaches one, which is one limitation of the linear theory.

 For linearized supersonic flow, the between the lift coefficient and angle of attack is given by